Media & Press Center – RetirementMandate.com

 MANALAPAN, NJ — April 4, 2026

-Most small business owners don’t know they’re already breaking the law.
+Most affected small business owners don’t know they’re already out of compliance.

 Seventeen states — including California, New Jersey, New York, Illinois, Connecticut, Maryland, Oregon, Colorado, and Delaware — have passed mandatory retirement savings laws requiring employers to offer employees a retirement savings option.
-Businesses that don’t comply face escalating fines.
+Businesses that don’t comply face fines in most of the states already enforcing — several with penalties that escalate year over year.
 And the vast majority of affected business owners have never heard of these programs.

 The fines are real.
-The deadlines have passed.
+Many deadlines have passed.
 And most business owners are unprepared.

 California’s CalSavers program covers any employer with 1 or more employees.
-New Jersey’s RetireReady NJ program currently applies to businesses with 25 or more employees — and that threshold is expected to drop to 10 or more employees.
-New York’s upcoming state retirement mandate will cover employers with 5 or more employees.
-Delaware EARNS is launching in 2026.
+New Jersey’s RetireReady NJ program now applies to businesses with 10 or more employees — the threshold dropped from 25 under a law signed in January 2026, with enrollment for newly covered employers being phased in.
+New York’s Secure Choice program, launched in late 2025, covers employers with 10 or more employees.
+Delaware’s EARNS program is coming online.
 Connecticut’s MyCTSavings program is already in active enforcement.

 “The question I ask every business owner I meet is simple: do you know which state retirement mandate applies to your business?
 Most of them don’t.
 And by the time they find out, the fine letter is already on the way.”